SamChang03/Logic-Design-Lab/README.md

 # Logic-Design-Lab
-This course help us get basic insight of using xilinx vivado and verilog coding
+This course helps us bulid up some basic skills of using Xilinx Vivado and Verilog coding

 # Contributers
 ### Project Advisor: